emmacarli/pulsar_data_analysis_acreroad/README.md

 # pulsar_data_analysis_acreroad

-## Radio data analysis software for the pulsar telescope at Acre Road Observatory, Glasgow, Scotland.
+## Radio data analysis pipeline for the pulsar telescope at Acre Road Observatory, Glasgow, Scotland.
 Cleans up raw observations of PSR J0332+5434, then folds them in topocentric phase, retrieves a TOA and SNR per four hour observation, performs pulsar timing and generates a total profile added in phase with an updated timing model.

 For more information refer to pdf report.